polar-app/polar-app/docs/ROADMAP.md

   listening to the log to discover new files written between machines.
 We should support filtering the log so that certain clients can perform sub-replication of only a reduce set of data.

-- Support annotation on video and audio with links back to the original.
-Video and audio support would need to be integrated into Polar but since it's based on Electron this shouldn't be a problem.

 - Implement ad blocking and consider working with Wexond on this functionality.